dlwub/Perpetual-Calendar-Ethiopia/README.md

 # Perpetual-Calendar-Ethiopia
-This proram is a Perpetual Ethiopian Calendar.
-It enables to see holidays and number of workdays in the current month or any month in any year from the birth of Christ to the year 9999 A.D.
+The Perpetual-Calendar-Ethiopia enables users to see holidays and number of workdays in the current month or any month in any year from the birth of Christ to the year 9999 A.D.

 ## How to use the app: